Piamsuk-Kongmaha/CodeGrinding/README.md

 Here’s a brief list of contests that stand out to me:

-- **TOI (Training Olympiad of Informatics)**: This contest was one of my first introductions to the high-stakes world of competitive programming.
-The problems tested not just my knowledge of algorithms but also my ability to stay calm under pressure.
-It taught me the importance of clear problem-solving strategies and helped me grow as a problem solver.
+- **IOI (International Olympiad in Informatics)**: The IOI is one of the most prestigious competitive programming contests worldwide.
+It was a significant milestone in my coding journey.
+The problems at IOI pushed me to think deeply and apply my knowledge of algorithms and data structures in ways I had never done before.
+Participating in IOI taught me how to approach complex problems methodically and work under pressure.

 - **Codeforces Rounds**: Codeforces has always been a favorite of mine due to the variety of problems it offers and its highly competitive nature.
 The fast-paced rounds forced me to think quickly and efficiently.
 I’ve learned to tackle problems with greater confidence and speed as I participated in more and more rounds.

 - **AtCoder**: Known for its high-quality problems, AtCoder has been a platform that pushed me to deepen my understanding of advanced algorithms.
 From its Beginner Contests to more challenging Grand Contests, AtCoder has provided me with a continuous opportunity to improve my problem-solving skills and learn new techniques.